Learn more about aducanumab, a newly approved drug for mild Alzheimer’s disease.Learn more

 Brain Health Research Programs

-The Neurological Institute advances research into disease of the brain and spine and conducts clinical therapeutic trials to support patients with neurological disorders.
+The Neurological Institute advances research into diseases of the brain and spine and conducts clinical therapeutic trials to support patients with neurological disorders.
 Our multidisciplinary research collaboration combines the expertise of clinical principal investigators with state-of-the-art imaging and data analysis to establish and implement new approaches to the treatment of neurological diseases.
-In addition, the Neurological Institute trains clinical fellows, full-time research fellows, and residents as next generation clinical research scientists.
+In addition, the Neurological Institute trains clinical fellows, full-time research fellows and residents as next generation clinical research scientists.